-Schumann et al reported that the availability to use NHF during sedation in an endoscopy suite reduced the requirement for anesthesia to perform complex endoscopic procedures.^[14] NHF reduces the rebreathing of expired CO2 from the anatomical dead space, which allows for maintained gas exchange at a lower minute ventilation.^[15] Therefore, patients can achieve the same alveolar ventilation with a reduced workload for the respiratory muscles.^[16]
+Schumann et al reported that the availability to use NHF during sedation in an endoscopy suite reduced the requirement for anesthesia to perform complex endoscopic procedures.
+NHF reduces the re-breathing of expired CO2 from the anatomical dead space, which allows for maintained gas exchange at a lower minute ventilation.
+Therefore, patients can achieve the same alveolar ventilation with a reduced workload for the respiratory muscles.
+[18]

-The most recent our study indicated that during sedation with propofol, NHF without supplemental oxygen attenuates CO2 retention and reduces the respiratory rate. ^[11] The findings suggest that NHF can improve ventilation during procedural sedation for relatively invasive upper gastrointestinal endoscopy procedures, such as an endoscopic retrograde cholangiopancreatography, and also lower gastrointestinal endoscopy procedures, which may reduce the risk of complications related to hypoventilation.
+The most recent our study indicated that during sedation with propofol, NHF without supplemental oxygen attenuates CO2 retention and reduces the respiratory rate.^[13] The findings suggest that NHF can improve ventilation during procedural sedation for relatively invasive upper gastrointestinal endoscopy procedures, such as an ESD, which may reduce the risk of complications related to hypoventilation.